 Back in 2008 Cromer Museum was offered a large collection of over 2,000 images made up of prints, glass plate negatives and autochromes (the first commercially available colour process) from Edis’ studios in Sheringham, Cromer, Farnham and London.
 Cromer Museum raised £40,000 of funding which not only paid for the collection itself but also a two year image digitisation project, storage in archivally stable boxes, a display within the Museum and a teacher’s pack.

-Now, with the grant from HLF and additional funding from the Friends of Cromer Museum, the Olive Edis project aims to share the collection with the world and boost awareness of Olive Edis’ inspirational life and work.
+Now, with the grant from HLF and additional funding from the Friends of Cromer Museum, the Olive Edis project has been able to share the collection with the world and boost awareness of Olive Edis’ inspirational life and work.

-This blog is designed to accompany the project, giving insight into the life and work of this pioneering woman.
-The majority of posts are from Liz Elmore, Project Assistant for the project, but there will occasionally be guest posts too.
+This blog accompanies the project, giving insight into the life and work of this pioneering woman.
+The majority of posts are from Liz Elmore, Project Assistant for the project, but there are occasional guest posts too.

 As part of the project, we have published a book about the life and work of Olive Edis.
 Fishermen & Kings: The Photography of Olive Edis by Alistair Murphy and Elizabeth Elmore is available from the gift shops at Norwich Castle Museum & Art Gallery and Cromer Museum.
 You can order a copy by post by contacting Maria Wong, Retail Manager, at firstname.lastname@example.org or by phoning Norwich Castle on 01603 495897.
 A member of our Visitor Services team will be able to connect you to the shop.
 The book will also be available at future venues for our travelling exhibition, The Road to Ypres: The War Photography of Olive Edis, where possible.